telerik/blazor-docs/common-features/dimensions.md

 ## Basics

-Component parameters for dimensions and positions are usually `string` properties that are not parsed by our code.
+Component parameters for dimensions and positions are usually `string` properties that are not parsed the Telerik components.
 You can set any [valid CSS unit](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units).
-For example, `100px`, `50%`, or `80vw` are valid options.
-This provides you with flexibility without limiting options.
+For example, `100px`, `50%`, or `80vw` are all valid options.
 At the time of writing there is no `Unit` type in the underlying framework.

-The string you provide is usually rendered as an inline `style` attribute, so you must make sure to provide a valid value that will not break other options.
+The string you provide is usually rendered as an inline `style` attribute, so you must provide a valid value that will not break other options.
 You do not need to include a semicolon (`;`) in the parameter value.

 ## Percentages

 When setting percentage values like `100%` or `50%`, keep in mind the following: web standards require elements with percentage heights to have a parent with an explicit height.
 This requirement applies recursively until either an element with a pixel height or the `html` element is reached.

 Elements that are 100% high should not have margins, paddings, borders, or sibling elements, unless you set a [`box-sizing:border-box`](https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing) CSS style to them.

-When setting percentage dimensions to elements with special positioning (such as `Width` of a Window or the popup `Width` of a dropdown), their parent element in the DOM determines the resulting component dimensions.
+When setting percentage dimensions to elements with special positioning (such as `Width` of a Window or the popup `Width` of a DropDownList), their parent element in the DOM determines the resulting component dimensions.

 ## Position